Eat Right to Beat Tuberculosis |Best Tuberculosis Hospital In Dubai | Aster

 Your diet should include nuts, beans, fish, lean meat, mushroom, spinach.

-It has been shown that vitamin A has immunocompetent role in human tuberculosis.
-Vitamin A was reported to inhibit multiplication of virulent bacilli in cultured human macrophages.
+It has been shown that vitamin A has an immunocompetent role in human tuberculosis.
+Vitamin A was reported to inhibit the multiplication of virulent bacilli in cultured human macrophages.

 Vitamin D plays a role in the function of macrophages, and a key factor in host resistance in tuberculosis.